 Performs a multi-pass blur on the silhouette.
 This blur works by taking 5 texture samples in total for each pass.
 Increasing the outline width, does not influence the number of samples taken, but instead increases the number of passes.

-For example, if the number of passes is set to 3
+For example, if the number of passes is set to 3 in the settings, then 3 * 5 = 15 texture samples will be executed.

 This means that the performance cost of this shader increases linearly with the outline width.